Swedish Hottie Anna Nystrom Flaunts Bombshell Curves In Sexy Brown One-Piece

 Swedish model and fitness enthusiast Anna Nystrom took to Instagram to share another sizzling shot that captured her in a curve-hugging swimsuit.
 The post was uploaded to her page on July 30, and it added some serious heat to her already fiery feed.

 The snapshot captured Anna posed on a rock that overlooked a small body of water.
 The water was calm, and the sky above it was slightly overcast with a few dark clouds preventing the sunlight from spilling through.
-Tall trees and greenery surrounded the lake, and a few tall plants could be seen in front of her.
-A wood dock and small piece of a home were also able to be seen across the water.
+Trees and greenery surrounded the lake, and a few tall plants could be seen in front of her.
+A wood dock and small portion of a home were also able to be seen across the water.
 A geotag in the update indicated that she was in Sweden.

-Anna closed her eyes and stared into the distance as she grabbed the straps of her swimsuit with both hands.
-She placed one leg firmly on the ground and bent the opposite leg at her knee, tip-toeing it on the rock.
+Anna closed her eyes as she held the straps of her swimsuit with both hands.
+She placed one foot flat on the rock and bent the opposite leg at the knee, her toes pointed.

 She opted for a curve-hugging one-piece suit that boasted a dark brown hue.
 The piece had a plunging neckline that dipped low into her chest and offered a view of her cleavage.
-The body of the suit was tight on her figure, and it helped to accentuate her tiny waist and torso.
-The model’s ribs could be seen underneath the fabric, and it had high legholes that flaunted her shapely thighs.
-The garment was outlined with a thick material around her neckline and leg holes that matched the color of the suit.
+The body of the suit was tight on her figure, and it helped to accentuate her slim waist and torso.
+The outline of the model’s abs could be seen underneath the fabric, and the ensemble had high legholes that accentuated her shapely thighs.
+The garment featured a trim around the neckline and legs that matched the color of the suit.

 Anna sported several accessories with her look, including a thin bracelet on each of her wrists and a set of layered necklaces that added some bling to her collarbone.
 She styled her long, blond locks with a middle part, and her hair tumbled messily down her back.

-Anna kept her caption simple and opted not to use words, and she commented with emoji instead.
-Since the post went live on Anna’s page, it has accrued over 131,000 likes and 1,200-plus comments.
+Anna kept her caption simple and opted not to use any words, and she commented with emoji instead.
+Since the post went live on Anna’s page, it has accrued over 131,000 likes and 1,200-plus comments from her fan base.

 “Wow Anna!!
 So stunning, I love everything about you,” one follower gushed with the addition of a single heart-eye emoji.